acorbi/twitter-image-cacher/README.md

 # Installation

+First you need to create a Twitter app under https://apps.twitter.com/

 1. Rename twitter_config_sample.php to twitter_config.php and specify Twitter APP credentials.
 2. Deploy PHP files on a webserver of your choice.